All Episodes

 Yeah, yeah.

-I was thinking that maybe we shouldn't invest in small business because eventually small businesses will go into bigger businesses and then, you know, there'll be big businesses.
+I was thinking that maybe we shouldn't invest in small business because eventually small businesses will go into bigger businesses and then, you know, there'll be big new businesses.

 And you said that big businesses aren't good, but I think that it doesn't really matter because business is business.

-in small business because if we do small business will eventually become big business right and big businesses aren't good isn't that what you said?
+And we should not invest in small business because if we do, small business will eventually become big business.

 No.